kjinwoo12/UE4-Easy-Localization-CSV-Converter/README.md

 # SOMEBODY HELP ME!
 ### I'M LOOKING FOR SOMEBODY MAKING DESIGN AS GOOD AS POSSIBLE!
-I can make it using `css` but i'm very bad to design.
+I can make it using `css`.
+But as you can see, i'm poor at design.
 I'm sure you don't want to see my rainbow-gradation design.
-Anyone can contacts me on Issue tab.
+You can contact me on Issue tab.

 # HOW TO
 ## 1. Make your translation '.csv' file like below.